nsheth12/canetis/README.md

 **Dependencies**

-1. Python 2.7 (will not work with Python 3)
+1. Python 2.7 (Canetis will not work with Python 3)
 2. Pip (which is linked to the Python 2.7 installation)
 3. Git